Lux Token (LUX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lux Token Historical Price

-According to the latest data gathered on Lux Token live price page, the current price of Lux Token is 0.00473364USD.
-The circulating supply of Lux Token(LUX) is 994.96M LUX , giving it a market capitalization of $4.71M.
+According to the latest data gathered on Lux Token live price page, the current price of Lux Token is 0.00389922USD.
+The circulating supply of Lux Token(LUX) is 994.96M LUX , giving it a market capitalization of $3.88M.

 The Lux Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.